 Taking a family vacation is one of the best ways for families to celebrate togetherness, and Key West provides the ideal location to do that.
 This small island city at the southernmost point of the Florida Keys offers a variety of exciting activities that foster genuine connection through nature, adventure, culture, food, and more.
 This dynamic city has something for everyone, from snorkeling to shopping, museums to deep water fishing, and fine dining to street fare.
-Check out all of the great ways to spend your days in Key West while spending true quality time as a family.
+Check out all of the great ways to spend your days in Key West while spending true quality time as a family Gifts for him.

 1. Snorkeling at Dry Tortugas National Park